Mature age and TAFE students

 Ways to get in

-As a non-school leaver, there are a number of alternative ways to get in to the undergraduate programs at the UNSW Faculty of Engineering.
+As a non-school leaver, there are a number of alternative ways to get in to the undergraduate programs at the UNSW Engineering.
 The right one for you will depend on your age, your educational qualifications and what you choose to study.